42 of our best tips for how to increase blog traffic, edited for brevity.

 However, be warned that Google has a serious problem with blatant, misleading paid reviews from bloggers for link building.

 Let followers who have yet to become customers know what your brand has to offer through social media.
-Share your offer together with a link to the landing page where the user can claim the offer.
+Share your offer together with a link to the landing page where the user can claim the offer to increase blog traffic.

 Inactive leads are those who have shown interest in your business but have not come back to learn more about it.
 Take the opportunity to get more customers by re-engaging your inactive leads through an email with an offer like a free trial or a discount.